universal-model/universal-model-react/docs/API.md

       selectorsObject2: Selectors<T, Un>
     ): Selectors<T, U1> & ...
 Selectors<T, Un>;

-combines object of selectors to a single object containing all selectors It also checks for duplicate selector keys and throws an error if a duplicate key is found.
+combines object of selectors to a single object containing all selectors.<br/>
+It also checks for duplicate selector keys and throws an error if a duplicate key is found.

 ### createStore